How to Write a Letter of Interest (38 Samples and Examples)

 No proofreading

-You must proofread the letter of interest upon completion.
+You must proofread it upon completion.
 It helps you identify both grammatical and typographical errors.
 It also ensures that your letter is polished.

 No follow up